Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Acknowledgements

-\begin{acknowledgement} The funding for this project was provided by Shell International Exploration and Production Inc., USA.
+The funding for this project was provided by Shell International Exploration and Production Inc., USA.
 The calculations were performed largely using the Princeton Research Computing resources at Princeton University.
 The authors also acknowledge the computing resources from the National Energy Research Scientific Computing Center (NERSC) operated under Contract No. DE-AC0205CH11231 using NERSC award ERCAP0021510.
 The software used in the present work has been developed in the Computational Chemical Science Center “Chemistry in Solution and at Interfaces (CSI)” funded by the USA Department of Energy under award DE-SC0019394.
-RC was partially supported by this grant, and JX benefited of scientific discussions with the members of CSI. \end{acknowledgement}
+R.C. was partially supported by this grant.